endymion1818/deliciousreverie/content/post/planning-projects-a-guide-to-user-journeys.md

 > As a Department Overseer I want to select staff for projects, based on criteria so that the right mix of staff are invited

 I know what you're thinking, "what criteria?" - that's part of another story.
 It was easier for us to break this one down so that we could handle the criteria seperately.
-But this task was merely concerned with selecting volunteers.
+But this task was merely concerned with selecting staff.

 Following this story is a description, which has three main groups of information: Prerequisites, Acceptance Criteria, and Process.